kdwils/blog/content/posts/installing-metallb.md

 title = "Installing Metallb on K3s RPI cluster with tailscale" date = "2023-02-15"
-description = "Metallb on RPIs with tailscale" summary = "Metallb on bare-metal k3s raspberry pi kubernetes cluster.
+description = "Metallb on RPIs with tailscale" summary = "Metallb on bare-metal k3s RPIs kubernetes cluster.
 Testing the metallb installation by deploying pihole.
 Learn how to get pihole ad blocking for your entire tailnet." tags = [
     "homelab",
     "metallb",